 There are many further opportunities to sing such as in the choir for the oldest children as well as in singing assemblies

-In year 3 and 4 all the children learn the recorder as part of the curriculum.
+In year 3 all the children learn the recorder as part of the curriculum.
 This enables them all to learn to read music.
 Very soon they are able to play real pieces of music, which gives them a great sense of satisfaction.

 In year 4 all the children have a weekly string lesson as a class.
 They choose to play violin, viola, ’cello or double bass and before the end of the year they are able to play together as a small class orchestra.

 As they enter year 5 they choose to continue on this instrument in a small group lesson and they quickly are able to join our large string orchestra.
 Nearly all of the children go on to take Grade 2 or 3 as they leave the school in year 6.
 From our last class of leavers there were 17 children proficient on a stringed instrument, some as high as Grade 5.